great-expectations/great_expectations/docs/reference/core_concepts/batch_kwargs_generator.rst

 Batch Kwargs Generators
 #######################

-:ref:`batch_kwargs` are specific instructions for a :ref:`Datasource` about what data should be prepared as a “batch” for validation.
+:ref:`batch_kwargs` are specific instructions for a :ref:`datasource` about what data should be prepared as a “batch” for validation.
 The batch could be a specific database table, the most recent log file delivered to S3, or even a subset of one of those objects such as the first 10,000 rows.

 A BatchKwargsGenerator builds those instructions for Datasources by inspecting storage backends or data, or by maintaining configuration such as commonly-used paths or filepath conventions.
 That allows BatchKwargsGenerators to add